A Proof of the CSP Dichotomy Conjecture: Introduction

 In this paper we consider only CSP over finite domains.
 The general CSP is known to be NP-complete \cite{Num26, Num30}; however, certain restrictions on the allowed form of constraints involved may ensure tractability (solvability in polynomial time) \cite{Num4,Num20,Num22,Num23,CSPconjecture,BulatovAboutCSP}.
 Below we provide a formalization to this idea.

-To simplify the presentation we assume that all the domains $D_{1},\ldots,D_{n}$ are subsets of a finite set $A$.
+To simplify the formulation of the main result we assume that the domain of every variable is a finite set $A$.
+Later we will assume that the domain of every variable is a unary relation from the constraint language $\Gamma$ (see below).
 By $R_{A}$ we denote the set of all finitary relations on $A$, that is, subsets of $A^{m}$ for some $m$.
-Then all the constraint relations can be viewed as relations from $R_{A}$.
+Thus, all the constraint relations are from $R_{A}$.

 For a set of relations $\Gamma\subseteq R_{A}$ by $\CSP(\Gamma)$ we denote the Constraint Satisfaction Problem where all the constraint relations are from $\Gamma$.
 The set $\Gamma$ is called \emph{a constraint language}.
 Another way to formalize the Constraint Satisfaction Problem is via conjunctive formulas.
 Every $h$-ary relation on $A$ can be viewed as a predicate, that is, a mapping $A^{h}\rightarrow \{0,1\}$.
 Suppose $\Gamma\subseteq R_{A}$, then $\CSP(\Gamma)$ is the following decision problem: given a formula